Green Cremation

 A More Natural Alternative

-Green CremationFor most of us, options for true green cremation are still relatively limited.
-Never the less, we typically think of as less damaging to the environment than a traditional in-ground burial.
+For most of us, options for true green cremation are still relatively limited.
+Nevertheless, we typically think of cremation as less damaging to the environment than a traditional in-ground burial.

 Cremation doesn’t require the vast acreage of land needed for cemeteries and doesn’t leave behind some 800,000 gallons of formaldehyde each year.
 With in-ground burial, there is also the problem of vast amounts of unrecycled metals, concrete, and wood left in the ground.

-Can Traditional Cremation be Green Cremation
+Can Traditional Cremation be Green Cremation?

-There is no question that new, state-of-the-art crematories are less hazardous to the environment that older cremation facilities.
+There is no question that new, state-of-the-art crematories are less hazardous to the environment than older cremation facilities.
 But even the latest equipment is far from perfect.
 Facilities consume large amounts of energy and release greenhouse gases, mercury, and other particulate matter into the atmosphere.
 State-of-the-art cremation furnaces have come a long way in reducing emissions.
 However, they still burn natural gas, which means the release of potentially harmful carbon dioxide and other gases.

 History of Bio Cremation